 Technology is one of the fastest moving and growing sectors.
 It's the future of business and the economy.
-According to a study from Accenture, there continue to be less and less women pursuing tech careers.
+According to a study from Accenture, there continue to be fewer and fewer women pursuing tech careers.
 Moreover, half of young women entering tech choose not to continue past the age of 35.
-Dismantling unconscious biases in the workplace is one of the first steps to breaking the gender divide.